-Nonvolatile memory Type (SRAM, DRAM, and so on) User modifiable (Yes or No) Function or use Process to sanitize BIOS No BIOS functions Remove from socket and destroy, but system will cease to function.
-Ethernet Eprom No Ethernet chip firmware Desolder and destroy, but system will cease to function.
+Nonvolatile memory Type (SRAM, DRAM, and so on) User modifiable (Yes or No) Function or use Process to sanitize Ethernet Eprom No Ethernet chip firmware Desolder and destroy, but system will cease to function.
 CMOS NVRAM No Bios settings storage Remove system battery for 30 seconds.
 Hard disk drive (HDD) or Solid state drive (SSD) Yes Operating system Fiery applications (possibly with user data) Fiery system software Print jobs, scan jobs, and other user data Backup image for factory default Reinstall the system software.
 Most jobs can be securely removed with the Secure Erase feature.
-Third party and Fiery partner sanitation tools can be used to complete wipe data on these devices.
+OEM or third party disk sanitation tools can also be used to completely wipe the data on these devices.